 2. Build an emergency fund

 Start by putting $5 per week into a savings account.
 If you do this for an entire year, you'll have more than $250 saved.
-It may not seem like much, but it’s $250 less that you have to put on a credit card.
-Continue to build this fund over time so that you are prepared when an emergency arises.
+It may not seem like a huge amount of money, but that’s $250 less on a credit card.
+Continue to build this fund over time so that you’re prepared when an emergency arises.

 3. Set a budget and spend only what you have

-From there, try to pay for everything with only the money that you have.
-You can do this by paying in cash or using a debit card that’s tied to your bank account.
-By not borrowing money, you’re forcing yourself to focus on your spending habits.
+To make this easier, it may help to use cash or a debit card instead of a credit card, as your bank account will reflect the impact of the spending immediately.
 This is an excellent exercise to help you realize just how challenging it is to stick to a budget and why doing so is necessary to stay out of debt.